 the QCA considers it necessary that the Undertaking be amended so as to rectify a significant inequity or significant unfairness suffered by an Access Seeker, Access Holder or DBCT Management, which inequity or unfairness was not generally foreseen or intended at the Commencement Date,

 then DBCT Management will submit to the QCA a draft amending access undertaking addressing the relevant issue or issues, for approval under the QCA Act.

-1.4(a)(2)1.4(a)(2)
+A draft amending access undertaking submitted in accordance with Section 1.4(a)(2) may not be withdrawn prior to a final decision by the QCA to approve or refuse to approve it.

+Where the QCA makes a final decision to refuse to approve the draft amending access undertaking submitted by DBCT Management in accordance with Section 1.4(a)(2), DBCT Management must submit a revised draft access undertaking, incorporating the amendments required by the QCA in its final decision.

 (Undertaking includes Standard Access Agreement) For clarification, an amendment to this Undertaking may include an amendment to the Standard Access Agreement.

 Access Agreements and effect on Existing User Agreements